open-forest-observatory/ofo-argo/postprocess_docker/README.md

 *INPUT_DATA_DIRECTORY* is the parent directory where existing Metashape products reside.

 *S3_BUCKET_INPUT_BOUNDARY* is the bucket where the mission boundary polygons reside.
 These are used to clip imagery products.
+Currently in `ofo-public`

 *INPUT_BOUNDARY_DIRECTORY* is the parent directory where the mission boundary polygons reside.